 “Our experience has been that spiritual gifts are not distributed with regard to sexual orientation or gender identity.

 “Our experience has been that our Gatherings and Central Committee work have been immeasurably enriched over the years by the full participation and Spirit-guided leadership of gay, lesbian, bisexual, transgender and queer Friends.
 We will never go back to silencing those voices or suppressing those gifts.
 Our experience confirms that we are all equal before God, as God made us, and we feel blessed to be engaged in the work of Friends General Conference together.”

-In addition, the American Friends Service Committee, an independent Quaker organization working nonviolently for peace, human rights and social and economic justice, has been involved in advocacy for LGBT rights and recognition since the 1960s.
+In addition, the American Friends Service Committee, an independent Quaker organization working nonviolently for peace, human rights and social and economic justice, has been involved in advocacy for LGBTQ rights and recognition since the 1960s.
 In November 1999, the AFSC board of directors issued a statement, “A Concern About Sexual and Gender Identity,” expressing their support for GLBT equality:

 “We believe that sexuality is governed by the same New Testament ethic that guides every other conduct choice for faithful Christians.
 Responsibility, mutuality, love, justice, non violence, non domination, and non exploitation characterize what Jesus called the “Kingdom of God.”
 How will sexual expression of love be judged?
 “By their fruits you shall know them” (Mt.
 7:20).
 Does this relationship create an environment of love and justice?
 Does it further the creation of loving and sustaining community?
 Loving relationships stand on the Friends testimony of equality.
 As people of faith, we celebrate all loving relationships and decry those relationships based on the exploitation of the young, poor and powerless of whatever gender, orientation or age.